 First, we examine the entanglement properties of typical holographic isoTNS.
 We generate an ensemble of random holographic isoTNS by initializing every tensor with random coefficients drawn from the Haar distribution, subject to the required isometric constraints.
 For each realization, we evaluate the second R\'{e}nyi entropy \(S^{[2]} = -\log\mathrm{Tr}\rho_A^2\) for a half-chain bipartition, where \(\rho_A\) is the reduced density matrix of one half of the system~\cite{Lennert:JMathPhys:2013}.
-When the orthogonality surface is placed at the chain midpoint, the required tensor contraction reduces to the diagram shown in Fig.~\ref{fig3}a due to the isometry conditions, which enables efficient calculation of \(S^{[2]}\).
+Placing the orthogonality surface at the chain midpoint enables the efficient calculation of \(S^{[2]}\), because the isometry conditions simplify the required tensor contraction as shown in Fig.~\ref{fig3}a.

 Figure~\ref{fig3}b shows the ensemble-averaged second R\'{e}nyi entropy for this choice of the orthogonality surface, varying the system size \(L\) and bond dimension \(\chi\).
 Remarkably, the entanglement grows linearly with \(L\) in all cases.
 This demonstrates that typical (random) states of holographic isoTNS exhibit volume-law entanglement.
 Increasing the bond dimension \(\chi\) results in a steeper linear growth, which systematically approaches the reference entropy for random pure states \(S^{[2]} \sim (L/2 -1) \log 2\), known as the Page value~\cite{Lubkin:JMathPhys:1978,Page:PRL:1993,Foong:PRL:1994}.